kacpermajchrzak/kacpermajchrzak/README.md

 - I completed the course CCNAv7: Introduction to Networks.
 - I completed the Advent of Cyber 2023 on TryHackMe.
 - I attended several Sekurak courses:
-  - computer forensics in linux
+  - Forensic analysis in Linux
-  - introduction to linux security, part 1
+  - ntroduction to Linux Security, part 1
+  - AI Toolbox 2025

 ## Skills